 This year’s Independence Day weekend is shaping up to be spectacular, paying special tribute to the city’s tricentennial.
 As usual, it will be filled with special events, fireworks, and — this being New Orleans — great food and music.
 Kick off the festivities with Go 4th on the River celebration, a free Dueling Barges fireworks show over the Mississippi River at the Riverfront.

-Celebrate the French National Day in America’s most French city during the annual Bastille Day Fete (also on Saturday, July 14), a block party in the 3100 block of Ponce de Leon Street in the city’s historic Faubourg St. John neighborhood, adjacent to Esplanade Avenue.
+Celebrate the French National Day in America’s most French city during the annual Bastille Day Fete (June 12-14), a block party in the 3100 block of Ponce de Leon Street in the city’s historic Faubourg St. John neighborhood, adjacent to Esplanade Avenue.
 Live music and kid-friendly events abound, while dozens of local vendors present their food and drinks, many with a French flavor.

 Some of the best restaurants and bars in town celebrate Tales of the Cocktail on July 17-22.
 Since 2002 the festival has grown from an annual walking tour of historic New Orleans cocktail bars into a series of parties, tastings, seminars, and more.
 This year will be its 16th, and will feature special events planned to honor the tricentennial.